nabhold/shared/README.md

 Shared infrastructure is consumed by people who did not necessarily write it.

-Prefer straightforward workflows over clever abstractions.
+Prefer straightforward workflows, contracts, and packages over clever abstractions.

-A few extra lines of YAML are cheaper than several hours of debugging an opaque abstraction.
+A few extra lines of YAML — or a slightly more verbose schema — are cheaper than several hours of debugging an opaque abstraction.

 ---

 ## Backwards Compatibility

 Reusable workflows are APIs.
+So are contracts, and so are published packages.

-Changing their inputs, outputs, behaviour, permissions, or assumptions can break downstream repositories.
+Changing their inputs, outputs, behaviour, permissions, fields, or assumptions can break downstream repositories.

 Changes must therefore be treated with the same care as changes to a public software interface.